Skip to main content

 This VPC deploys:

-• A Service Network Endpoint to consume internal services exposed through the Service Network.
+• A Service Network Endpoint connected to the SN Outbound to consume internal services.

 3P Inspection VPC